-- In a medium sized skillet over medium-high heat, add the butter and once melted, add onion, garlic, de-seeded pasilla chile pieces and cook until the onions are soft and pliable.
+- In a medium-sized skillet over medium-high heat, add the butter.
+Once melted, add onion, garlic, de-seeded pasilla chile pieces, and cook until the onions are soft and pliable.

-- Once the chiles are cooked and onions are soft, add chicken stock, brown sugar and torn tortilla pieces.
-Cook while stirring occasionally until the tortilla pieces are almost dissolved or quite soft.
-Remove from heat and let cool for the blender.
+- Once the chiles and onions are soft, add chicken stock, brown sugar, and corn tortilla pieces.
+Cook while occasionally stirring until the tortilla pieces are dissolved or relatively soft.
+Remove from heat and allow it to cool for blending.

-- Add the chile sauce to a blender and process until you have a smooth sauce (about 3 minutes).
+- When the chile sauce is cool, add it to a blender and process until you have a smooth sauce (about 3 minutes).

-- Run the sauce back into the skillet through a fine mesh sieve.
+- Run the sauce back into the skillet through a fine-mesh sieve.
 Use a ladle or rubber spatula to press the sauce through.
-Once all of the sauce has been pushed through, take a rubber spatula and clean off the back side of the sieve to remove any stuck on sauce.
 Discard the contents in the sieve.

 - Bring the sauce back up to a simmering temperature and add heavy cream.
 Stir.
-At this point, the sauce can be adjusted with salt and pepper if it needs any.
+At this point, you can adjust the seasoning with salt and pepper if it needs any.
 Reserve the sauce and keep warm.

-- Using a de-nuded or cleaned beef tenderloin, be sure to remove all silver skin or sinew.
+- Using a denuded or cleaned beef tenderloin, be sure to remove all silver skin or sinew.
 If you have a tenderloin with the tail end, cut this off and save for another meal (unless you need additional portions).
-Just be sure to fold the end of the tail end under before securing with butchers twine.
-How much you fold under depends on the amount you have.
-The idea is to fold the smaller end under itself to more or less equal the thickness of the rest of the cut of tenderloin.

-- Tie butchers twine in evenly spaced intervals as shown in the pictures.
-This will help the tenderloin hold a consistent shape and size.
+- Tie butchers twine in evenly spaced intervals, as shown in the pictures.
+The string will help the tenderloin hold a consistent shape and size.

 - Once the tenderloin is trussed or secured with twine, rub the tenderloin all over with olive oil.
 Add salt and pepper to coat the whole tenderloin.

 - Prepare a baking sheet with the cinnamon, coffee, cocoa, adobe seasoning mixture.
-Make sure this dry rub is thoroughly mixed.
-Add the tenderloin and roll into the rub to cover completely.
+First, make sure this dry rub is thoroughly mixed.
+Next, add the tenderloin to the rub to cover completely.

 - Lift the tenderloin out of the coffee mixture and tap to remove any excess seasoning.
-Place the tenderloin on a roasting pan or sheet pan and place into a 400 degree oven.
+Place the tenderloin on a roasting pan or sheet pan and place it into a (400°F or 205°C) degree oven.

-- Roast the tenderloin for 10 minutes, then reduce the heat to 225-230 degrees.
-Continue roasting the tenderloin until the internal temperature reaches 130 degrees for medium rare, about 25-30 minutes.
+- Roast the tenderloin for 10 minutes, then reduce the heat to (225°-230°F or 107°- 110°C).
+Continue roasting the tenderloin until the internal temperature reaches 130 degrees for medium-rare, about 25-30 minutes.
 Cook the tenderloin more or less to the degree of doneness you wish.

-- Remove the strings from the tenderloin and slice the meat in 1/2 inch slices.
-Cut only enough meat you need to serve.
-Save the rest as backup if desired.
+- Remove the strings from the tenderloin and slice the meat in ½ inch slices.
+Cut only enough beef you need to serve.
+Save the rest as a backup if desired.

 - Serve on a warmed platter or dish with pasilla chile sauce.